Keeper Review: Quick Expert Summary

 Keeper also has a strict zero-knowledge policy, meaning Keeper’s employees can’t access any of the data in user accounts.
 And better still, Keeper is extensively independently audited and compliant with a number of standards that guarantee its security — something that really makes it stand out in the password manager market.

 Keeper’s password vault is one of the best I’ve seen.
 It allows unlimited password storage and provides lots of organization options (creating unlimited folders, changing view layouts, etc).
-In addition, manually adding new passwords is simple: just click on the + Create New icon, choose the type of record you want to add, and then input all the relevant info.
+In addition, manually adding new passwords is simple: just click on the Create New button, choose the type of record you want to add, and then input all the relevant info.

 But best of all, Keeper has pre-defined record types for just about everything you can think of — from logins and payment cards to passports, IDs, memberships, health insurance, software licenses, and so much more.